Ab9laziz/Final_Year_project/README.md

 To run locally:

     python manage.py runserver
-To see player functionalities, register from the dashboard of the landing page.
+-To see player functionalities, register from the dashboard of the landing page.
-Activate the player as the admin to be able to login To view the trainer dashboard,create a trainer from the admin dashboard To view the m-pesa fee payment use the url-http://127.0.0.1:8000/lipa
+-Activate the player as the admin to be able to login -To view the trainer dashboard,create a trainer from the admin dashboard -To view the m-pesa fee payment use the url-http://127.0.0.1:8000/lipa